matheuslenke/Tonto/examples/Guidances/.github/instructions/tonto-guidance.instructions.md

 **Goal:** Facilitate high-quality, precise conceptual models by leveraging UFO's clear semantics in a user-friendly textual format.

+**Observation**: Tonto is only responsible for creating the *schema* of the ontology, not being able to declare individuals (instances of those types)

 ## 1. Quick Syntax Reference

 ### File Structure Pattern